-Louisiana, unfortunately, did not escape the list of top 10 most dangerous states to drive in for 2014.
+Louisiana, unfortunately, did not escape the list of top 10 most dangerous states to drive in.
 However, it’s our hope that the community as a whole will work to improve these numbers and our dangerous road situations in the coming years, reducing unnecessary vehicle deaths.
 The following are the top 10, starting with the least dangerous: Louisiana.

 10. Louisiana